2021 Cybersecurity Predictions

 These databases, paired with the ease of automating authentication attacks, means no Internet-exposed service is safe from cyber intrusion if it isn’t using multi-factor authentication (MFA).
 We know it’s bold, but we predict that in 2021, every service that doesn’t have MFA enabled will suffer a breach or an account compromise.

-Follow the latest security insights powered by the WatchGuard Threat Lab at www.secplicity.org, which includes daily blogs, live Firebox Feed data, and Corey’s Daily Security Bytes.
+Follow the latest security insights powered by the WatchGuard Threat Lab, which includes daily blogs, the 443 podcast, and live Firebox Feed data.

 Get your weekly dose of security education and entertainment by subscribing to our podcast, The 443 - Security Simplified.